 Board meetings, unless otherwise noted, are held at the Dervitz Education Center, 25 Depew Street and begin at 7:00 p.m.

-The July Board of Education Meeting will be held in the Honiss School gymnasium on Thursday, July 15, at 7:00 p.m.
+The September Board of Education Meeting will be held in the Honiss School Gymnasium on Thursday, September 23, at 7:00 p.m.

 Please click on the link below to access the meeting.

 Special meetings may be called on matters of specific community interest.
 Emergency meetings may be called to handle business that cannot be delayed until the regular sessions.